 List Of The Best Safaris In Africa

-Below are the best and most beautiful safari destinations in Africa:
+Below are the best and most beautiful safari destinations in Africa as of 2019:

 1. Maasai Mara National Reserve – Kenya

 This particular safari spot is one of the most popular Safari destinations in the world also acclaimed by many to be the best safari in Africa Located in the extreme southwest of the country on the border with Tanzania, Maasai Mara National Reserve is Kenya’s quintessential safari destination.
 Covering over 580 square miles/ 1,500 square kilometers, it is a true wildlife haven.
 You can spot the Big Five, or keep an eye out for the reserve’s plentiful big cats.
 In particular, it is one of the best places on the continent to see lions in their natural environment.